FyroxEngine/Fyrox/README.md

 ## Contributing

 Contributions are very welcome!
-Feel free to open Issues and Pull Requests.
+See the [contributions guidelines](CONTRIBUTING.md) for more info.
 Check the [good first issue](https://github.com/FyroxEngine/Fyrox/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label to see where you can help.

 ## Sponsors